Ted Bundy: Idaho, Utah, Colorado

 In 1975, Bundy shifted much of his criminal activity eastward, from his base in Utah to Colorado.
 On January 12, a 23-year-old registered nurse named Caryn Eileen Campbell disappeared while walking down a well-lit hallway between the elevator and her room at the Wildwood Inn (now the Wildwood Lodge) in Snowmass Village, 400 mi southeast of Salt Lake City.
 Her nude body was found a month later next to a dirt road just outside the resort.
 According to the coroner's report, she had been killed by blows to her head from a blunt instrument that left distinctive linear grooved depressions on her skull; her assailant had slit her left earlobe and her body also bore deep cuts from a sharp weapon.

 On March 15, 100 mi northeast of Snowmass Village, Vail ski instructor Julie Lyle Cunningham, aged 26, disappeared while walking from her apartment to a dinner date with a friend.
 Bundy later told Colorado investigators that he approached Cunningham on crutches and asked her to help carry his ski boots to his car, where he clubbed and handcuffed her before sexually assaulting her at a secondary site near Rifle, 90 mi west of Vail.
 Weeks later, he made the six-hour drive from Salt Lake City to revisit her remains.

 Denise Lynn Oliverson, aged 25, disappeared near the Utah–Colorado border in Grand Junction on April 6 while riding her bicycle to her parents' house; her bike and sandals were found under a viaduct near a railroad bridge.
 Bundy stated he abducted Oliverson, killed her in his car near the Utah state line and dumped her body in the Colorado River.
 This admission was supported by gas receipts, which showed that he was in the city on the same day that Oliverson went missing.
-On May 6, Bundy parked outside of the Alameda Junior High School in Pocatello, Idaho, 160 mi north of Salt Lake City, and after seeing 12-year-old Lynnette Dawn Culver walking alone, lured her into his vehicle before driving her to his Holiday Inn hotel room.
+On May 6, Bundy parked outside of the Alameda Junior High School in Pocatello, Idaho, 160 mi north of Salt Lake City, and after seeing 12-year-old Lynette Dawn Culver walking alone, lured her into his vehicle before driving her to his Holiday Inn hotel room.
 There he raped Culver and drowned her in the bathtub.
 He disposed of her body in the Snake River north of Pocatello.
 Bundy reportedly provided intimate details about Lynette's personal life in his confession.